ellfran-7/cluefish/README.md

 ## Overview

-Cluefish is a free semi-automated R workflow designed for the comprehensive and untargeted exploration of transcriptomic data series.
+Cluefish is a free and open-source, semi-automated R workflow designed for comprehensive and untargeted exploration of transcriptomic data series.
 Its name reflects the three key concepts driving the workflow: **Clustering**, **Enrichment**, and **Fishing**—metaphorically aligned with "*fishing for clues*"🎣 in complex biological data.

 When used alongside the [DRomics](https://lbbe-software.github.io/DRomics/) (Dose-Response for Omics) R package, Cluefish provides a more comprehensive analysis of dose-response transcriptomic data.
 In toxicology/ecotoxicology, this will support the understanding/highlighting of contaminant’s mode of action.